Last Updated on July 27, 2022 by Rei Garnet

-Feeding your rabbits tomatoes as a substitute for their regular food is a bad idea because tomatoes don’t have enough nutrients that a rabbit needs thru out the day.
+Feeding your rabbits tomatoes as a substitute for their regular food is a bad idea.

-Another thing that you need to consider before giving your pet rabbit some tomato is that make sure that they don’t have any renal dysfunction.
+Another thing that you need to consider before giving your pet rabbit some tomatoes is to make sure that they don’t have any renal dysfunction.

-According to the book Rabbits Health, Husbandry and Diseases by Virginia C. G. rabbits with renal dysfunction shouldn’t eat tomatoes because it contains a large amount of phosphorus.
+According to the book Rabbits’ Health, Husbandry, and Diseases by Virginia C. G., rabbits with renal dysfunction shouldn’t eat tomatoes because they contain a large amount of phosphorus.

 You should also wash the tomatoes and remove the seeds before giving them to your pet rabbits.

-Just make sure that you only give your rabbits small amounts per day (one cherry size tomato) so that your rabbit can still eat their required hay for the day.
+Just make sure that you only give your rabbits small amounts per day (one cherry-sized tomato) so that they can still eat their required hay for the day.